sedostheatre/sedos.co.uk/input/events/assassins-auditions.md

 **ABOUT THE SHOW**

-*Assassins,* by Stephen Sondheim and John Weidman***,*** lays bare the lives of nine individuals who assassinated or tried to assassinate the President of the United States, in a one-act historical "revusical" that explores the dark side of the American experience.
+*Assassins*, by Stephen Sondheim and John Weidman, lays bare the lives of nine individuals who assassinated or tried to assassinate the President of the United States, in a one-act historical "revusical" that explores the dark side of the American experience.

 The show combines Sondheim’s signature blend of intelligently stunning lyrics and beautiful music with a panoramic story of our culture of celebrity and the violent means some will use to obtain it, embodied by America's four successful and five would-be presidential assassins.
 Bold, original, disturbing, and alarmingly funny, *Assassins* has never been more relevant in these turbulent political times.